havenwood/era/README.md

 # Era

-Print the time a block takes but still return its value.
-Inspired by Clojure's `time` function but with the addition of the ability to run a number of times and still return the value from the block's last run.
+Ever want to benchmark some code but still use the return value?
+The Era gem prints the time a block takes but still return its value.
+Era is inspired by Clojure's `time` function but with the addition of the ability to run a number of times and still return the value from the block's last run.

-Evaluates a block and prints the time it took.
-Returns the block value.
-Takes an optional argument for number of times to run the block.
+Era adds the the `Era.time` to `Kernel` so you can just `time do` instead of `Era.time do` to benchmark your block.

 ## Usage
 ```ruby
 time do
   sleep 2